Jonna L. Morris

 Profile

 Dr. Morris received a BA in English and Philosophy before earning her BSN from Penn State University.
 She gained extensive clinical and management experience in telemetry and medical/surgical nursing before continuing her education and earning her PhD at the University of Pittsburgh, where she focused on chronic disease, sleep, and women’s health.
 She also earned a PhD certificate in Gender, Sexuality and Women’s Studies from the University of Pittsburgh.
-She recently finished a postdoctoral fellowship Translational Research Training in Sleep Medicine (T32) during which she completed an intensive clinical rotation in Behavioral Sleep Medicine (Brief Behavioral Treatment for Insomnia and chronotherapeutic approaches).
+She completed a postdoctoral fellowship in Translational Research Training in Sleep Medicine (T32) at the University of Pittsburgh Department of Psychiatry (PI: D. Buysse MD).

 Service

-Dr. Morris is a member of the Sleep Research Society, the Organization for the Study of Biological Sex Differences, and Sigma Theta Tau International Honor Society of Nursing.
+Dr. Morris is a member of the Sleep Research Society, the American Thoracic Society including past Chair of the Early Career Professional committee, and Sigma Theta Tau International Honor Society of Nursing.